John von Neumann

 - Developed a process of generating pseudorandom numbers.

 - Helped develop flowcharts.

-- Created as creating the merge sort algorithm.
+- Credited as creator of the merge sort algorithm.

 - Pioneer of the application of operator theory to quantum mechanics.

 - Key member of the Manhattan Project and resolved the nuclear physics involved in thermonuclear reactions and the hydrogen bomb.